Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Be sure to check their ears regularly

-They can also experience joint problems
+They can also experience joint complaints

 Be aware of any changes in their body